 The huge perk of the doorbell is the ability to have a two-way talk with your visitor.
 If you’re not home and someone’s there to leave a package, you can use the smart doorbell to speak and provide further directions.

 Since the Ring 2 is battery-powered and a lot of people purchase it because of that, it’s important to know the longevity.
-Ring promises that the batter of Ring 2 lasts for 6-12 months.
-For obvious reasons, we couldn’t test it for that long but we’ve discussed the matter with other doorbell owners and we rarely heard someone complaining about the battery life.
+Ring promises that the battery of Ring 2 lasts for 6-12 months.
+For obvious reasons, we couldn’t test it for that long, but we’ve discussed the matter with other doorbell owners and it was rare to hear a complaint about the battery life.

 The motion tracking of Ring 2 does wonders.
 It’s enhanced and works much better than the previous generation model did.
 As soon as the doorbell detects motion, it’ll send a notification on your phone and you can start recording a video.

 You might hear some people complaining about the sensitivity levels of the doorbell.
-By default, it’s set to ‘high’ and if you experience some false alerts, make sure to change it in the mobile application.
+By default, it’s set to ‘high’; so if you experience some false alerts you can simply lower the setting in the mobile application.